kuehjw09/CS221_semesterProject/README.md

   Run this Python script to insert the dataframe from video_game.csv into the database.
 You may need to install python3, pandas, and sqlalchemy using pip and pip3.

 - create-dataset.sql
   Execute this file in MySQL to format the dataframes imported in the previous step.
+  SQL statements in this file are designed to elimate redundancy from video_game.csv.
-Formatted data will be used to populate the database.
+  Formatted data will be used to populate the database tables.

 - sample-query.sql
   Use this file to explore the database.
 Sample queries are provided for project-milestone-2.